zyerusha/deep_ovel/README.md

 IEEE International Conference on Robotics and Automation (ICRA), 2020, to appear.

 </br>

-## Thanks for your interest!
+## Thanks for your interest!</br>
 I hope you found this repo and tool helpful.
-If you have any questions or comments, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/zafrir-zeph-y-94568210)
+If you have any questions or comments, feel free to reach out on [LinkedIn](https://www.linkedin.com/in/zafrir-zeph-y-94568210)